zitadel/zitadel-examples/nextjs/README.md

 });
 ```

-you can overwrite the default callbacks too, just append them to the ZITADEL provider.
+You can overwrite the default callbacks too, just append them to the ZITADEL provider.

 ```ts
 ...